LGouttefange/beavor/README.en.md

 ```

-Si the child's class is not defined within the DTO, it'll be a stdClass :
+If the child's class is not defined within the DTO, it'll be a stdClass :

 ```php
 <?php